kooroshvaziri/AIML_Classifier_Performance_Comparison_for_Termed_Certified_Deposits/README.md

 ![Imbalance Data](images/p3_outcome_heatmap.png)

-Data have been split into train and test set by a 70/30.
+Data have been split into train and test set by a 70/30 split.
 The data is highly imbalanced with 88.7% rejection and 11.3% acceptance.
 There is also scaling issue with the columns that was taken care of with ***StandardScaler*** class.

 Performing a correlation heatmap reveals linear correlations between the outcome variable "y" that is positively depended on ***duration*** and ***previous***, and negatively is impacted by ***nr.employed***, ***pdays***, ***emp.var.rate***, ***euribor3m***, and ***cons.price.idx***.